vbursztyn/multiwoz-to-rasa/README.md

 2. Rasa Core, which takes in the last states of a conversation to predict the most likely next dialogue step.
 Our goal is to apply Rasa to new task-oriented domains.
 We do that by resorting to MultiWOZ (Eric et al., 2019), a recently published data set that contains both single- and multi-domain stories.

+I/O for most deliverables:
+Input - two training set files; (1) NLU file, which maps a variety of utterances to particular intents, and (2) Stories file, which contains a multitude of different "stories", sequences of turns of events between a user and chatbot.
+Output - a conversational assistant capable of, for a particular domain, discerning the intent and entities from a user statement and performing dialogue management/responding in turn.

 ## Deliverables.
 The deliverables for our project are as follows:
 1. An ETL process that converts raw data from MultiWOZ to a format that is fully adherent to Rasa.
-2. A docker image containing a pretrained fully functional single-domain application: a restaurant booking bot that spans Rasa NLU, Rasa Core, and effectively return query results through our implementation of Rasa Actions.
-3. A pretrained model spanning all data from MultiWOZ, deployed with Rasa X.
+2. A pretrained model spanning all data from MultiWOZ, deployed with Rasa X.
-4. Configuration files deploying the built-in "restaurantbot" (not our version from MultiWOZ) to Facebook Messenger.
+3. Configuration files deploying the built-in "restaurantbot" (not our version from MultiWOZ) to Facebook Messenger.
-5. Configuration files and source code deploying our custom restaurant bot to Google Assistant as a Google Skill.
+4. Configuration files and source code deploying our custom restaurant bot to Google Assistant as a Google Skill.

 Deliverables #4 and #5 require custom steps for network configuration, ranging from network funneling through ngrok to the adherence to platform-specific requirements and standards (e.g., providing a custom "data privacy policy" in the case of Facebook or registering custom utterances to call a skill in Google Assistant).